Updated: Feb 2, 2022

 In our passage this week, King Hezekiah is faced with quite literally an impossible situation.
 It would take a miracle to get out of the mess they were in.

 I always advise caution in discussion topics like this one.
 It's very callous when a Christian says, "The floodwaters were rising, but I prayed to God for deliverance, and He blessed me and spared my home," while the Christian next to them is thinking, "I prayed the same thing, but my house was destroyed."
 The way that first Christian talked, it gives the impression that God must love him more than the other.
 (Not only is that callous, it's also wrong!
-That kind of thinking -- that God answered their prayers because they were "special" -- is exactly what got the Jews into so much trouble!)
+That kind of thinking -- that God answered their prayers the way they wanted because they were "special" -- is exactly what got the Jews into so much trouble!)

 Rather, when we talk about God's miraculous deliverance, we need to do so always with so much humility.
-We don't know why God would answer our prayer but not someone else's; we do know that it's not because we're any better or more worthy!
+We don't know why God would answer our prayer affirmatively but not someone else's; we do know that it's not because we're any better or more worthy!
 Rather, we just need to be thankful and continuously lift up one another in prayer.

 That introduction said, do you have any times in your life when you know God has intervened in your circumstances after you prayed?